rinvex/laravel-repositories/README.md

 ### Automatic Guessing

-While it's recomended to explicitely set application container, repository model, and repository ID; This package is smart enough to guess any of these required data whenever missing.
+While it's **recomended** to explicitely set application container, repository model, and repository ID; This package is smart enough to guess any of these required data whenever missing.

 - Application Container: `app()` helper is used as a fallback if application container instance not provided explicitely.
 - Repository Model: Conventionally repositories namespaced like `Rinvex\Demos\Repositories\ItemRepository`, so corresponding model supposed to be namespaced like `Rinvex\Demos\Models\Item`.
 That's how this packages guess the model if it's missing.
 - Repository Identifier: It's recommended to set repository identifier as a doted name like `rinvex.repository.entity`, but if it's missing fully qualified class name will be used (actually the result of `get_called_class()` function).

-### Flexible Caching
+### Flexible Granular Caching

-**Rinvex Repository** has an powerful, yet simple caching system, that handles almost every edge case.
+**Rinvex Repository** has an powerful, yet simple and granular caching system, that handles almost every edge case.
 While you can enable/disable your application's cache as a whole, you have the ability to enable/disable cache individually per repository through the following attribute:
 ```php
 $repository->enableCache(true);
 ```